electrolux-oss/infrawallet/plugins/infrawallet/README.md

 ## Local Development

 First of all, make sure you are using either Node 18 or Node 20 for this project.
-Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn dev` in the root directory, and then navigating to [/infrawallet](http://localhost:3000/infrawallet).
+Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn install && yarn dev` in the root directory, and then navigating to [/infrawallet](http://localhost:3000/infrawallet).

-You can also serve the plugin in isolation by running `yarn start` in the plugin directory.
+You can also serve the plugin in isolation by running `yarn install && yarn start` in the plugin directory.
 This method of serving the plugin provides quicker iteration speed and a faster startup and hot reloads.
 It is only meant for local development, and the setup for it can be found inside the [/dev](./dev) directory.